Finding the Perfect Costa Rican Beach

 Additional options include canyoning, a sport that involves rappelling down waterfalls, ATV riding through the rainforest, horseback riding, sport fishing, sailing trips, jet ski tours, estuary kayaking, hiking, and snorkeling.

-With so many opportunities for adventure and with the option of doing nothing at all, Playa Espadrilla is an excellent place for a family to spend a week in the sun, both resting and recharging.
+With so many opportunities for adventure and with the option of doing nothing at all0, Playa Espadrilla is an excellent place in Costa Rica for a family to spend a week in the sun, both resting and recharging.

 Cover photo by Eliza Amon.